How the EU can stop Poland's 'LGBT-free zones' | DW | 25.09.2020

 The "LGBT-ideology-free" zones are mainly in Poland's south and east

-"At Pride in July 2019 in Bialystok so many people were arrested or attacked," Cialon says.
-"My friends sent me videos — it was awful.
+"At Pride in July 2019 in Bialystok I heard stories of attacks," Cialon says.
+"And then this year, my friends sent me videos from Pride — it was awful.
 I heard there were people with bombs."
-Cialon believes the police were on the side of the so-called pro-family groups that were trying to break up the Pride parade.
+Cialon believes some of the police were forced to protect Pride attendees, although he says they were probably being coerced into doing their duty.

 "Basically from that moment on — they showed how far they were willing to go," Cialon says.